Surrogates

 While it may be legal for a woman to enter the surrogacy process at 18, you will be hard-pressed to find a professional who will allow a woman this young to become a gestational carrier.
 This is for several reasons, which we’ll outline below.

-Why is There a Surrogate Mother Minimum Age?
+Why is There a Surrogate Minimum Age?

-There are a few reasons why surrogacy professionals tend to set a surrogate mother minimum age at 21 years old.
+There are a few reasons why surrogacy professionals tend to set a surrogate minimum age at 21 years old.
 It’s all based on experience with previous surrogacies and the knowledge of what will make a journey most successful.
 Surrogacy professionals and intended parents look for certain qualities in prospective surrogates, and those often can’t be found before age 21.

 Of course, every surrogate’s situation and every professional’s preferences are different, but here are a few reasons why you have to be at least 21 years old to be a gestational carrier:

 Now you know a bit more about age requirements in gestational surrogacy.
-But, if you’re still asking, “How old do you have to be to be surrogate mother — and why can’t I be a surrogate earlier than 21?” we encourage you to speak with a local surrogacy professional.
+But, if you’re still asking, “How old do you have to be to be surrogate— and why can’t I be a surrogate earlier than 21?” we encourage you to speak with a local surrogacy professional.
 A surrogacy professional can answer all of your questions and get you the information you need to become a gestational surrogate — once you’re old enough to do so.

 Male and Female couple smiling with surrogate mother